mattranalletta/03_predicting_bike_share_user_type/README.md

 In scraping and analyzing yoga class data, I found that the vast majority (over 60%) of yoga classes had been labelled by their teachers as "Vinyasa" or "Hatha".
 Far fewer classes get labeled with the other class types, even if technically the class being offered actually is more closely aligned with one of those types.

 This can be problematic for both yoga teachers and yoga practitioners.
 For practitioners, if the vast majority of classes have the same 2 labels, but of course vary wildly in content, you could go in expecting one thing, but recieve a class of an entirely different intensity level you did not desire, since they've been obscured to be extremely broad and non-descript terms.
 As a teacher, it is important to be candid about what you are actually offering.

-In choosing to label a class either Vinyasa or Hatha, the key difference is basically whether or not "Surya Namaskar A", a sun-salutation flow with a certain push-up pose called "Chaturanga" is included or not, and whether importance is placed on pairing one breath with one movement.
-If so, the class is called Vinyasa, and if not, Hatha.

-Hatha is basically a huge catch-all term for any "other" classes that don't seem like Vinyasa.
-It translates to something like, "movement", so you see its very vague.

 After training and optimizing 6 different classification models, I found that a Logistic Regression performed the best.
 It had good ROC-AUC and high recall for all classes except Hatha.